dotnet/spark/benchmark/README.md

     <true for sql tests, false for functional tests>
     ```

-    **Note**: Ensure that you build the worker and application with .NET 6 in order to run hardware acceleration queries.

 ## Python
 1. Upload [run_python_benchmark.sh](run_python_benchmark.sh) and all [python tpch benchmark](python/) files to the cluster.
 2. Install pyarrow and pandas on all nodes in the cluster.
 For example, if you are using Conda, you can use the following commands to install them.